diamondacharya/portfolio/README.md

+# Introduction

+This repository represents my portfolio.
+It's hosted with GitHub Pages at https://www.diamonacharya.com.

+## Technical Details
+- Had to install the 'gh-pages' npm package.
+Running the command 'gh-pages -d dist' pushes the files in your 'dist' folder to the 'gh-pages' branch of your repository.
+This branch is automatically created when this command is first run.
+- By default, GitHub Pages makes your site available at https://<username>.github.io/<repo-name>.
+I had to buy a custom domain name from a third party registrar, and add an ALIAS record mapping my custom url to diamondacharya.github.io.
+I also had to input my custom url into the
+GitHub Pages Settings section of my GitHub repo.
+GitHub provided me the option to enforce HTTPS, so I didn't have to buy the SSL encryption add-on from the registrar.

+## How to deploy

+Run the 'yarn deploy' command from the main branch -- this is an alias to the 'gh-pages -d dist' command.
+This first builds the application by running the 'yarn predeploy' command.
+The production ready build output is placed in the 'dist' folder.
+The contents of this dist folder are then pusehd to the gh-pages branch of your repository.
+This almost immediately updates your production site.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.